UCL-Research-Department-of-Pathology/Triagen/README.md

 # Triagen
 Strategy for triaging genomic variants

+For full details of the method and citation, please see [Steele et al. (2017)](https://www.sciencedirect.com/science/article/pii/S1535610819300972).

 Depends on: VEP (https://github.com/Ensembl/ensembl-vep)

 Attempt to automatically triage variants into those that we think are importnat, and those that we think are artefact/unimportant.